-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY for significant and unusual transactions where the accounting treatment may be open to different approaches.
+1 PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY accounting treatment may be open to different approaches.
 In such case a special consideration should be given to company's operations in offshore centers and/or activities carried out through special purpose vehicles (organizations) and justification of such operations.
 4.14.3.
-The audit committee should decide whether participation of the chairman of the collegial body, chief executive officer of the company, chief financial officer (or superior employees in charge of finances, reasury and accounting), or internal and external auditors in the meetings of the committee is required (if required, when).
+The audit committee should decide whether participation of the chairman of the collegial body, chief executive officer of the company, chief financial officer (or superior employees in charge of finances, treasury and accounting), or internal and external auditors in the meetings of the committee is required (if required, when).
 The committee should be entitled, when needed, to meet with any relevant person without executive directors and members of the management bodies present.
 4.14.4.
 Internal and external auditors should be secured with not only effective working relationship with management, but also with free access to the collegial body.
-For this purpose the audit committee should act as the principal contact person for the nternal and external auditors.
+For this purpose the audit committee should act as the principal contact person for the internal and external auditors.
 4.14.5.
-The audit committee should be informed of the internal auditor's work program, and should be urnished with internal audit's reports or periodic summaries.
-The audit committee should also be nformed of the work program of the external auditor and should be furnished with report disclosing all relationships between the independent auditor and he company and its group.
+The audit committee should be informed of the internal auditor's work program, and should be furnished with internal audit's reports or periodic summaries.
+The audit committee should also be informed of the work program of the external auditor and should be furnished with report disclosing all relationships between the independent auditor and the company and its group.
 The committee should be timely furnished information on all issues arising from the audit.
 4.14.6.
-The audit committee should examine whether the company is following applicable provisions regarding the possibility for employees to report alleged significant irregularities in the company, by way of complaints or through anonymous submissions (normally to an ndependent member of the collegial body), and should ensure that there is a procedure established or proportionate and independent investigation of hese issues and for appropriate follow-up action.
+The audit committee should examine whether the company is following applicable provisions regarding the possibility for employees to report alleged significant irregularities in the company, by way of complaints or through anonymous submissions (normally to an independent member of the collegial body), and should ensure that there is a procedure established for proportionate and independent investigation of these issues and for appropriate follow-up action.
 4.14.7.
 The audit committee should report on its activities to the collegial body at least once in every six months, at the time the yearly and half-yearly statements are approved.
-1.15.
-Every year the collegial body should conduct No There is no practice in Company on intern he assessment of its activities.
-The assessment assessments of management board activitie should include evaluation of collegial body's and notification on it. structure, work organization and ability to act as a roup, evaluation of each of the collegial body nember's and committee's competence and work fficiency and assessment whether the collegial body has achieved its objectives.
-The collegial body hould, at least once a year, make public (as part of he information the company annually discloses on ts management structures and practices) respective nformation on its internal organization and working procedures, and specify what material changes were made as a result of the assessment of the collegial oody of its own activities.
-Principle V: The working procedure of the compa ny's collegia l bodies
+4.15.
+Every year the collegial body should conduct No There is no practice in Company on internal the assessment of its activities.
+The assessment NO assessments of management board activities should include evaluation of collegial body's and notification on it. structure, work organization and ability to act as a group, evaluation of each of the collegial body member's and committee's competence and work efficiency and assessment whether the collegial body has achieved its objectives.
+The collegial body should, at least once a year, make public (as part of the information the company annually discloses on its management structures and practices) respective information on its internal organization and working procedures, and specify what material changes were made as a result of the assessment of the collegial body of its own activities.
+Principle V: The working procedure of the compa The working procedure of supervisory and ma ensure efficient operation of these bodies an between the company's bodies. making and cheodrage active co-operation